side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 The device is not ready.
 &gt;tut2 e:\</code></pre><p><strong><em>An exception is thrown; the exact form of the response depends on Windows system options.</em></strong></p></td></tr></tbody></table>

 On the Linux system, the test was being run from an account that did not have permission to access `/home/jane/foo`.
-On the Windows system, ` e:` was a Compact Disc reader/writer that was not ready.
-End users shouldn't have to interpret cryptic exceptions reports, so as we move on to `tut3.cpp` we will increase the robustness of the code, too.
+On the Windows system, `e:` was a Compact Disc reader/writer that was not ready.
+End users shouldn’t have to interpret cryptic exceptions reports, so as we move on to `tut3.cpp` we will increase the robustness of the code, too.

 <span id="Directory-iteration">Directory iteration</span> plus catching exceptions - ([tut3.cpp](../example/tut3.cpp))
 ----------------------------------------------------------------------------------------------------------------------

-Boost.Filesystem's `           directory_iterator` class is just what we need here.
-It follows the general pattern of the standard library's `istream_iterator`.
+Boost.Filesystem’s `directory_iterator` class is just what we need here.
+It follows the general pattern of the standard library’s `istream_iterator`.
 Constructed from a path, it iterates over the contents of the directory.
 A default constructed `directory_iterator` acts as the end iterator.

-The value type of `directory_iterator` is ` directory_entry`.
-A ` directory_entry` object contains a `path` and `file_status` information.
-A ` directory_entry` object can be used directly, but can also be passed to `path` arguments in function calls.
+The value type of `directory_iterator` is `directory_entry`.
+A `directory_entry` object contains a `path` and `file_status` information.
+A `directory_entry` object can be used directly, but can also be passed to `path` arguments in function calls.

 The other need is increased robustness in the face of the many kinds of errors that can affect file system operations.
 We could do that at the level of each call to a Boost.Filesystem function (see [Error reporting](#Error-reporting)), but it is easier to supply an overall try/catch block.